riversdark/riversdark.github.io/content/post/lgts.md

 We can see that the prediction is not that far off: we get the basic trend right, and the 50% credible interval does cover the observed data.
 But still, our model prediction is basically a linear extrapolation, the model prediction is almost entirely determined by the global trend, and the local variation in our model contributed little, if anything at all, in modifying the global behaviour.
 This motivates us to add some new information of locality to our model, and this is why we'll add a new regression component in the next part.

-Besides, the posterior of \\(\sigma\\) is very small and almost constant, this indicates that the smoothhed exponential model for the standard deviation is entirely redandent, we might as well just use a simple homogeneous formulation.
+Besides, the posterior of \\(\sigma\\) is very small and almost constant, this indicates that the smoothed exponential model for the standard deviation is entirely redundant, we might as well just use a simple homogeneous formulation.

 Apart from visualising the posterior prediction, there are also many different scores we can check.
 The first one is the [symmetric mean absolute percentage error](https://en.wikipedia.org/wiki/Symmetric%5Fmean%5Fabsolute%5Fpercentage%5Ferror), which is based on the percentage error of the mean prediction.
 Notice that the "mean" here refers to **the mean of the point estimate** across all the observations, and for the point estimate itself, we can use the mean, the median, or any other point estimate of the posterior.